 Scientific Definition:1.The mixture of proteins, including gliadins and glutelins, found in wheat grains, which are not soluble in water and which give wheat dough its elastic texture.

 Gluten develops from the Kneading process, which causes it to be pulled and stretched.
 Which us as consumers of this bread, taste the chewy, tender Nom Noms.

 I love Gluten.
 But Occasionally it’s nice to add something in your diet that defies the code of Great Food.

 Tapioca Flour What is it?
 (Other Name: Tapioca Starch) Comes from the South American cassava Plant.
 It looks just as ugly as a Ginger root.
 They extract the starch by repeated washing and pulping, and separation of the liquid.
-It has properties to help bind gluten free ingredients.
-Remember that when you take gluten out of things your taking the basic structure of an entire item and pulling it out, so sometimes items wont bind together properly leaving you with an awkward product.
+It has properties to help bind gluten-free ingredients.
+Remember that when you take gluten out of things your taking the basic structure of an entire item and pulling it out, so sometimes items won’t bind together properly leaving you with an awkward product.
 Tapioca flour also helps In texture and effects crispness of items.
 It also has its uses as a natural thickener in gravy’s, soups, and sauces.
-You can you use it combined with other gluten free flours for the best quality of product.
+You can you use it combined with other gluten-free flours for the best quality of the product.

 I am making a simple brownie Recipe, replacing All Purpose Flour with Tapioca flour 1:1 Ratio.
 We will hopefully see the difference and like it.
 (I am saying we, because my 2-year-old is home, and she will definitely want to eat Brownies)

 Just to be clear, I started a blog a year ago, during a rather stressful and less happy time in my life.
 My husband was overseas serving in Afghanistan and I was left with our at the time 1-year-old daughter who was already going through her terrible twos.
 So I ended up nixing the blog.
 Which I apologize to the few who did read it.